Senate Republicans May Score a Health Care Win on a Bill No One Has Seen

 Senate Republicans have indicated that they would not introduce such a provision.

-Senators often scoff at being forced to take tough votes with little input or advanced warning.
+Senators often scoff at being forced to take tough votes with little input or advance warning.
 But many lawmakers didn’t seem concerned about the lack of clarity on the path forward on health care.
-Sen. Richard Burr (R-N.C.), for one, said he would “vote for anything.”
+Sen. Richard Burr (R-NC), for one, said he would “vote for anything.”

 It wasn’t supposed to be this messy.
 Republicans wanted to move quickly to repeal and replace Obamacare.
 But each attempt made in the Senate, during the Trump administration, has come up short.
 Conservatives have derided bills crafted by the party as “Obamacare lite.”
 More moderate GOP lawmakers have expressed concern over spending caps on Medicare.